-- provides an indication of the impact of reduced uncertainties regarding generator availability and load forecasts on the assessment of reserve adequacy in the short term time-frame; - provides a limited review of overseas practice regarding assessment of reliability; and - presents options for alternative intervention triggers to maintain reliability in the short term time-frame.
+- summarises the current practice for short term reliability assessment; - sets out the relationship between MRLs and the Reliability Standard; - provides an indication of the impact of reduced uncertainties regarding generator availability and load forecasts on the assessment of reserve adequacy in the short term time-frame; - provides a limited review of overseas practice regarding assessment of reliability; and - presents options for alternative intervention triggers to maintain reliability in the short term time-frame.

-The Panel sought stakeholders' views on the short-term reserve arrangements and is seeking further information from AEMO and ROAM on options for the way forward.
-This will include considering specific options for the form of the short term intervention trigger and a proposed work program.
-The Panel will report on this as part of its final report for this review.
+The Panel sought stakeholders' views on the short-term reserve arrangements, including further information from AEMO and ROAM on options for the way forward.